shivjm/metrics-api/README.md

 to be passed in explicitly.
 This makes it trivial to test time-based behaviour.

+## Performance Notes

+To minimize overhead, the nodes in the linked lists are represented as bare objects conforming to interfaces (thanks to TypeScript), eliding the need to run constructors or follow prototypes.

+The downside of using a linked list is the need to traverse the entire list to enumerate its entries, but since counting the metrics and similar operations are not required in this case, there is no need to enumerate those entries.
+The pruning function exploits the sorted nature of the list to stop as soon as it encounters an entry that should not be deleted.
+(Previous versions included an `IList` interface which tracked the head node and tail node of the list simultaneously, but as direct access to the tail was not required by any operations, this extra structure could be removed.)

 [^1] The absolute values are irrelevant since we only care about the difference between any two timestamps.